strike65/SwiftyBoost/Sources/SwiftyBoost/Documentation.docc/Distributions.md

 - All public APIs are thin wrappers over Boost functions via the C bridge (`bs_` prefixed symbols).
 No new algorithms are implemented in Swift.
 - Generic types support `Double`, `Float`, and, on x86_64, `Float80` (falling back to `Double` where not available).
 - Methods that accept probabilities validate input in `[0, 1]`.
 Domain errors are thrown using ``SwiftyBoost/SpecialFunctionError``.
+- ``Distribution/Bernoulli`` is discrete but keeps the continuous-style interface for consistency; treat `pdf` as the PMF.